rbradwell/resourceAllocation/README.md

 ## Executing code

 The code is a simple Java application that should be run within the IDE currently.
+The ResourceAllocation class has a main method.